TSO-AG/OpenFrontend.Framework/site/content/components/lightbox.md

 To display thumbnails in lightbox, you have to set the `thumbnails: true` in the lightbox options.
 When this feature is enabled, the lightbox will use the original image as a thumbnail.

 {{< callout info >}}
 **Good to know!** For content types that are not images (e.g., `video` or `inline`), a placeholder will be displayed instead.
-Read more on how to set a custom thumbnail.
+Continue reading on how to set a custom thumbnail.
 {{< /callout >}}

 {{< example >}}